papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/week3-graphs/readme.md

 		- Traveling by flight from one city to other
 	- Undirected
 		- Graph coloring problem: no neigbour should have the same color
+		- In general, 4 colors will be sufficient to color any graph.

 #### Graph representation